enkidevs/curriculum/git/essentials/features-ii/README.md

 name: Features II

-description: See what git has to offer!
+description: Learn reset vs revert, what git blame is, dates and more.

 insights:
   - reset-vs-revert